-HEIGHT OF CUT PIN (C) - Sets height of cut and allows easy return from transport to desired height of cut.
-Raise the deck to transport with the lift lever F. Position pin C in the hole corresponding to th desired height of cut and secure with hairpin cotter.
-Lower the lift lever until it rests on pin C.
+HEIGHT OF CUT PIN (C) - Used to set height of cut to easily return from the transport position to the deisired height of cut.
+Raise the deck to transport with the lift lever $\mathbf{F}$ .
+Position pin $\mathbf{C}$ in the hole corresponding to the desired height of cut and secure with the hairpin cotter.
+Lower the deck until the lift lever rests on the pin.